omise/omise-android/README.md

 Omise Payments is a payment service provider currently operating in Thailand.
 Omise Payments provides a set of clean APIs that help merchants of any size accept cards online.

-Omise Payments Android SDK provides Android bindings for the Omise Payments [Token](https://docs.omise.co/tokens-api) and [Source](https://docs.omise.co/sources-api) API and components for entering credit card information.
+Omise Android SDK provides Android bindings for the Omise Payments [Token](https://docs.omise.co/tokens-api) and [Source](https://docs.omise.co/sources-api) API and components for entering credit card information.

 ## Security Warning